mconley25/visual-argument-2025spring/progressreflections.md

 **Draft 2/20:**

 Today I added more text.
 I included "Wear Your Sunscreen" under "The Risk Isn't Worth the Glow."
 While my audience may be able to infer that I want them to wear sunscreen, I decided to add this text just to make my argument extra clear.
 I also added a QR code to The Skin Cancer Foundation for more informaiton.
 This is a good call to action for the viewers of this collage.
 I feel I am ready to submit my draft for peer review.
 The biggest thing I am wondering about is if the text feels too simple and or immature for such a serious topic like skin cancer.
 I intentionally made the collage vibrant and trendy to make it appeal to Gen Z, so I almost didn't want it to be too dull or serious.

+**Applying Feedback for Final 2/26:**

+In response to my peers feedback, I have decided to change my call to action text because it was too hard to read against the sand background.
+To fix this, I added a thicker outline to the text and changed the font from Times New Roman Bold Italics to Sans Serif.
+I think this font is better because it matches the main text better and it is easier to read.
+I feel like I am satisfied with my final project and it meets the basline criteria as well as aspirational elements like adding a QR code and playing with tools beyond move and text.